AlessandroMaini/Computer_aided_simulations_labs/Lab8_Markov/ctmc_model_documentation.md

 ## Overview

-This document describes a **Continuous Time Markov Chain (CTMC)** simulation modeling predator-prey population dynamics between herbivores (H) and carnivores (C), with explicit tracking of male and female populations.
-The model implements stochastic population processes using the Gillespie algorithm with density-dependent competition effects.
+This document describes a **Continuous Time Markov Chain (CTMC)** simulation modeling predator-prey population dynamics between herbivores (H) and carnivores (C), with explicit tracking of male and female populations **including pregnant females**.
+The model implements stochastic population processes using the Gillespie algorithm with density-dependent competition effects and **explicit gestation periods** for realistic reproductive dynamics.

 ## Model Architecture